jiko/NaNoGenMo/README.md

 ## Distraction and Distractability

 Hat tip to [Steve Inskeep and NPR](http://www.npr.org/blogs/health/2012/10/09/162401053/a-lively-mind-your-brain-on-jane-austen) for my working title.
-For this piece, which you can find in the output directory, I used the go-markov executable, compiled from markov.go on Linux x86-64, with a 3-gram model and Sense and Sensibility for input.
-The Distractable pieces were made with GenAusten.js, which badly integrates Part-of-Speech models with Markov generated text.
+For this piece, which you can find in the output directory, I used the go-markov executable, compiled from markov.go on Linux x86-64, with a 3-gram model and _Sense and Sensibility_ for input.
+The _Distractable_ pieces were made with `GenAusten.js`, which badly integrates Part-of-Speech models with Markov generated text.

 ### Wordcounts
 - 99967 output/DistractionAndDistractables.txt